SalieriC/SWADE-Spices-Flavours/README.md

 You can take a look at the [Changelog](https://github.com/SalieriC/SWADE-Spices-Flavours/blob/main/CHANGELOG.md) to see our unreleased but planned features.

 ## Dependencies
-- Obviously you need a [SWADE System](https://foundryvtt.com/packages/swade/) world to make any use of the module.
+- Obviously you need a [SWADE System](https://foundryvtt.com/packages/swade/) world to make any use of the module,
-- You also need [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) and
+- you also need [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) and
 - [lib - Color Settings](https://foundryvtt.com/packages/colorsettings/) activated in your world (you will be notified about it).

 ## Credits and Mentions